FabRuju/Unity-Attributes-Essentials/README.md

 # URL Attribute
 It creates a Field bellow the property with a text that will link to a webpage when clicked

+This attribute wont allow multiple usage on one property
 ```c#
 /*You place a string that will be the visible text and a string containing the link when clicked.
   Optionally, just like the Subtitle attribute, you can add a boolean if you want a box to be drawn*/